kubkon/Footsteps/README.md

 Footsteps
 =========

-Mock iOS 5 app which records and displays historical locations of the user on the Google Map
+An iOS 6 app which records and displays historical locations of the user on the Apple Map.

+# License
+License information can be found in LICENSE.md.